 New Course and Changes to Existing Courses

-If you need to add a new course or change an existing course's offerings, a New Course and Changes to Existing Courses Form must be completed in its entirety.
+If you need to add a new course or change an existing course's offerings, a New Course Form or Changes to Existing Course Form must be completed in its entirety.
 This form should be completed each time a new course is approved by the curriculum or if you need to make a change to a course that is already listed in the catalog.
-This form should be completed electronically and sent via email to the Registration and Scheduling team in the Office of the Registrar.
+This form should be completed electronically via the online forms.

 Filling out the form